 Day 4 Departure (B)

-After breakfast, check out of lodgings at Port McNeil and return to Nanaimo.
+After breakfast, check out of lodgings at Port McNeil and return to Nanaimo or Victoria.

 It is highly recommended and easy to add a day to this program to include First Nations Culture in Alert Bay.
 Please ask for details.